Anton-Geo/sentinel2-land-cover-segmentation/README.md

 # Sentinel-2 Land Cover Segmentation with Residual U-Net, Pretrained Models, and Ensemble Prediction

-This repository contains a deep learning mini-research project for **semantic segmentation of land cover classes** from Sentinel-2 imagery.
-The current stage of the project includes:
+This repository contains a deep learning mini-research project on **semantic segmentation of land-cover classes from Sentinel-2 imagery**.
+The project combines model development, experimental comparison, ensemble prediction, and an applied case study focused on the spatial development of Vilnius.

+The main research objective is to estimate **how the land cover of Vilnius changes over time** by applying deep learning segmentation models to Sentinel-2 summer median composites from different years.
+In particular, the project investigates whether urban expansion can be detected from satellite imagery and which land-cover classes are most affected by this change.

+To support this objective, the work follows two connected directions.
+First, several segmentation models are trained and evaluated on the processed LandCoverNet Europe 2018 dataset.
+This includes a fully custom Residual U-Net, ImageNet-pretrained segmentation architectures, and a remote-sensing-specific TorchGeo Sentinel-2 pretrained model.
+Second, the best-performing models are combined into an ensemble and applied to real Sentinel-2 imagery over Vilnius for 2015, 2020, and 2025.

+The main model selection metric is **mean Intersection over Union (mIoU)**, while additional metrics such as pixel accuracy, Dice score, and per-class IoU are used for detailed analysis.

+The project includes the following main tasks:

-1. preprocessing LandCoverNet Europe 2018 data into summer median Sentinel-2 composites;
+1. Prepare LandCoverNet Europe 2018 data as summer median Sentinel-2 composites.
-2. training a custom Residual U-Net baseline;
+2. Develop and train a fully custom Residual U-Net segmentation model.
-3. comparing it with ImageNet-pretrained segmentation models and TorchGeo Sentinel-2 pretrained models;
+3. Fine-tune general-purpose pretrained segmentation models on the processed dataset.
+4. Fine-tune a remote-sensing-specific model using TorchGeo Sentinel-2 pretrained weights.
-4. evaluating all models using pixel-level segmentation metrics;
+5. Compare individual models using validation and test segmentation metrics.
-5. building and evaluating an ensemble based on soft probability averaging;
+6. Build and evaluate an ensemble prediction strategy based on soft probability averaging.
-6. visualizing predictions from individual models and the best ensemble.

-The main selection metric is **mean Intersection over Union (mIoU)**.
+7. Apply the selected ensemble to Sentinel-2 imagery over Vilnius for multiple years.
+8. Estimate land-cover class shares and analyze urban development trends over time.

 ---